DukeCHSI/bivalent-analyte-modeling/README.md

-## Bivalent analyte package
+# Bivalent analyte package

-This provides information about R-package for model fitting binding kinetics data using bivalent analyte.
+An R-package for fitting binding kinetics data using the bivalent analyte model.

-## Folder Structure
+# Folder Structure

 The depository comprises of two main folders:

-### data/
+## data/

 This folder should contain two important files: